fouladi/dotfiles/nvim/.config/nvim/README.md

 # lsp-config

-You have to install `npm` before you go on with installaton of "Language- Server".
+You have to install `npm` before you go on with installation of "Language- Server".
 To do that:

 ## installs NVM (Node Version Manager)